stefanosIoannou/scheduling_cw_branch_bound/README_bnb.md

 python3 main.py --q 2 --algo 'bnb_unbound'
 ```

-To get a list of partial solutions use the flag `--verbose`, with any command to generate a *.txt file,
+To get a list of partial solutions use the flag `--verbose` or `-v`, with any command to generate a *.txt file,
-with the current node at each iteration and total tardiness
+with the current node at each iteration and total tardiness.